robinboncoeur/Art/docs/writing/2DE-1stEd.md

 “What?”
 I said softly, already bracing.
 “Is that… bad?”

-“That certainly smells nice, love,” a man said behind me—too close, too casual, too familiar, as if the word belonged to him.
+“That certainly smells nice, love,” a man said behind me — too close, too casual, too familiar, as if the word belonged to him.

 Heat climbed my neck.
 Cringing slightly, I dropped my hands to my sides as if hiding skin could hide scent.
 My eyes went to the concrete like it could form a wall around me.